-From traditional to Tangofusion – Klaus explores the whole spectrum
+From traditional to Tangofusion – exploring the whole dance spectrum

-Klaus has also found a way of fusing his background in other dances – in particular Salsa – with the concepts of Argentine tango to achieve nearly complete freedom in partner dancing.
-As a result, his way of dancing has been described as “free”, musical, playful, dynamic, fun, comfortable and easy to follow despite the large repertoire of moves and continuous experimenting with new ideas.
+Klaus has found a way of fusing his background in other dances – in particular Salsa – with the concepts of Argentine tango to achieve nearly complete freedom in partner dancing.
+As a result, his way of dancing has been described as exceptionally free, musical, playful, dynamic, fun, comfortable, and easy to follow.
+This could be accomplished despite the large repertoire of moves and continuous experimenting with new ideas.
 Although a passionate teacher, he is very much a social dancer first.

-In the video below, Klaus improvises with Australian Tango teacher and champion Hosanna Heinrich in an attempt to move mainly on the melody.
-He tries to demonstrate to his students and friends that no beats are needed to dance Tango.
+In the video below, Klaus improvises with Australian Tango teacher and champion Hosanna Heinrich.
+He demonstrates to his students and friends that no beats are needed to dance Tango.
 Traditional Tango music has many rhythmic and melodic layers that may be hard to separate for non-experts.
 Many modern Tangos (e.g. electronic Tango or music by Astor Piazzolla) or non-Tangos are free of such complications.